BLACKujira/RTF2ModdingGuide/Chapter1_TheBasics/en/InstallingUE4SS.md

 `UE4SS` is a powerful tool that provides support for two main types of mods—`LUA Mods` and `Blueprint Mods`.
 It also includes features like viewing and editing in-game objects, exporting map files, and generating header files.
 Most of the following content relies on UE4SS as a foundation.

-In this tutorial, we will learn how to install the developer version of `UE4SS v3.0.0`, upgrade it to `v3.0.1`, verify the installation, and troubleshoot potential issues.
+In this tutorial, we will learn how to install the developer version of `UE4SS v3.0.1`, verify the installation, and troubleshoot potential issues.

 **Note: After the *R-Type Final 2* `v2.0.4` update, *UE4SS* encountered an issue where it could not find the `StaticConstructObject` AOB signature.
 Be sure to follow [this guide](InstallingAOBScript.md) to install the AOB script for *UE4SS* after installation.**
 ## Downloading UE4SS
 First, visit the [UE4SS-RE/RE-UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) repository.
 Click on the [Releases](https://github.com/UE4SS-RE/RE-UE4SS/releases) section on the right side of the page and download `zDEV-UE4SS_v3.0.1.zip`.
-Scroll down and also download `zDEV-UE4SS_v3.0.0.zip`.

-Note: Both versions need to be downloaded because `v3.0.0` must be installed before upgrading to `v3.0.1`.

 ## Locating the Installation Directory
 For the Steam version, right-click the game icon, select `Manage` -> `Browse Local Files` from the menu.
 This will open the game’s installation directory.
 You should see an executable named `RTypeFinal2.exe` and folders like `Engine` and `RTypeFinal2`.
 If you purchased the OST, there will also be an OST folder.